awslabs/Agent-EvalKit/commands/quick.md

      - Assume the user wants a **quick full eval** for the main agent in this project:
        - Minimal but representative plan with 1 most relevant metric (such as final response quality or final goal success)
        - A small dataset (e.g., 2 examples) sufficient to exercise core behaviors
+       - Basic tracing without complex instrumentation
-       - Lightweight tracing and evaluation code
+       - Minimal and simple evaluation logic (e.g., just a simple LLM-as-a-judge call).

 2. **Explain the overall flow**

-   - In 4–6 bullet points, summarize what each command does:
+   - In a brief summary, summarize what each command does:
      - `evalkit.plan`, `evalkit.data`, `evalkit.trace`, `evalkit.run_agent`, `evalkit.eval`, `evalkit.report`.
    - Make it very clear that **the user should run each of those as its own command** so they get separate task trackers.